-So you have heard that sitting is the new smoking, right?
 As much as I agree that too much sitting is harmful to the body, sitting cannot be compared to smoking, my friends!

-The body is designed and needs to sit (not necessarily on a chair) but it doesn’t need cigarettes!
+That is because, the body is designed and needs to sit (not necessarily on a chair) but it doesn’t need cigarettes!

 Can you imagine if we would stop sitting!?
 Mmm, not a good idea…